 If done properly, pressure washing should not damage your siding.
 However, it should not be used on your roof.

 Many people choose to pressure wash their homes in the spring, but there is no single time better than another if your house is dirty.
-It IS always best to do before putting a house on the market or having it valued.
+It is always best to do before putting a house on the market or having it valued, as well.

 This depends on the company.
 Some use your water, while others bring a tanker.